typescript-cheatsheets/react/docs/basic/getting-started/hooks.md

 </details>

+The second option will infer a `RefObject` instead of a `MutableRefObject`.
+This means there will be a type error ifyou try to assign to `ref2.current`.

-The second option will make `ref2.current` mutable, and is intended for "instance variables" that you manage yourself.
+The third option will make `ref3.current` mutable, and is intended for "instance variables" that you manage yourself.

 ```tsx
 function TextInputWithFocusButton() {